-In addition, the Authority reviewed and confirmed the service's communication process to ensure that all patients with a definitive diagnosis of breast cancer and / or who are discussed at the MDT meeting, are contacted.
-The patient focus group confirmed that their GPs were aware of their diagnoses, and the healthcare record review confirmed that this information was being provided to GPs.

-At the time of the Review, the Authority found that the service had the MDT meeting and process in place.
+The Authority reviewed and confirmed the centre's communication process to ensure that all patients with a definitive diagnosis of breast cancer that are discussed at MDT meetings are contacted.
+The patient discussion group confirmed these patients' GPs were aware of their diagnosis, and the healthcare record review confirmed the necessary information had been issued to GPs.
+At the time of the review, the Authority found that the service had the MDT meeting and the necessary processes in place. $^\$$